 Few people outside of the scientists who actually study these plants are sounding the alarm.
 But invasive plant species are thriving in the era of climate change.
 Most unnervingly, these pests are far better equipped to survive in our new climate than the edible plants upon which humans and animals depend.
 Invasive plants can multiply rapidly through self-cloning and spread easily from place to place.
 Some of them, like kudzu—a plant nicknamed “The Vine that Ate the South”—are even capable of devouring entire homes.

-Invasive plants are better equipped to survive in our new climate “Invasive plants don’t look like the killer plant from Little Shop of Horrors,” Bethany Bradley, a professor in the department of environmental conservation at the University of Massachusetts, Amherst, tells Quartz.
+“Invasive plants don’t look like the killer plant from Little Shop of Horrors,” Bethany Bradley, a professor in the department of environmental conservation at the University of Massachusetts, Amherst, tells Quartz.
 “They’re more insidious, you follow their movements almost like looking at time lapse photography.
 It’s like the effect of watching someone losing weight very slowly over time.”

 We’ve brought this threat upon ourselves.
 Kudzu, for example, is native to East Asia and was brought to America in 1876 for the first official World’s Fair.
 At the time, it was billed as a kind of wonder plant that could shade people’s homes during hot summers and serve as cattle feed.
 Kudzu spread rapidly throughout the Deep South, where it quickly developed the reputation of being a plague on farmlands—resistant to treatments and nearly impossible to kill.
 Within the last five years, kudzu has made its way northward to places like Long Island.
 The plant has never been seen in Long Island before, according to Dr. Jessica Gurevitch, a scientist from Stony Brook University.